See the Story Index for Wael Abdelgawad’s other stories.

 The redhead pointed the gun at my face.
 As in a dream I saw her finger tighten on the trigger.
 My breath caught in my chest and my heart seemed to stop as I awaited my demise.

-I turned to my left to see Pinkie standing there, the big pearl-handled revolver extended.
+I turned to my left to see Pinkie standing there, the big pearl-handled revolver extended in her left hand.
 She had a black eye and a cut on her scalp from which blood poured down the side of her head and neck.
 Her face was pink again – not with fear this time, but with excitement.
 She enjoyed this insanity.

 The next few minutes will never be more than a hazy jumble.
 The four of us got out of that house and back to the car.
 Jelly had been shot in the calf, and Badger in the shoulder.
 My head rang from the shot Pinkie had fired.
 I took off the bandana and threw it out of the car.